Treating and Managing Glaucoma

 How is glaucoma managed?

-What you need know about PMB glaucoma?
+What you need to know about PMB in glaucoma